alexeiddg/AI-Autonomous-Surveillance-System/README.md

 This repository contains the project carried out for the Training Unit "Modeling of Multi-Agent Systems with Computer Graphics", which is part of the second course evidence.
 Below is an overview of the available materials and their locations:

 ### Unity
-A preview of the project in the graphics and simulation section using Unity can be accessed through the following OneDrive link to a compressed folder:
+The graphics and simulation section project with Unity can be found in the following OneDrive link to a compressed folder:

 [Unity Project Preview - OneDrive](https://tecmx-my.sharepoint.com/:u:/g/personal/a01637405_tec_mx/EYM0AAal919Oou-auaHc_5gB4rXpkf3mjAO46vPfBtEdyw?e=87H8Qu)

 ### Omniverse
-A first look at the implementation of the project in collaboration with Nvidia Omniverse is available at the following OneDrive link to a compressed folder:
+An import from Unity and Demo look at the implementation of the project in conjunction with Nvidia Omniverse can be found at the following OneDrive link to a compressed folder:

 [Omniverse Project Preview - OneDrive](https://tecmx-my.sharepoint.com/:u:/g/personal/a01068505_tec_mx/EeCkjnGrlytJhm7z5zn7U7wBMsA5pjX_fyZUAW6pdd4-hw?e=iuQkb9)

 ### Agents’ Code & Computer Vision’s Code
-The progress in these areas can be viewed directly in this repository, within the respective folders:
+The final codes for these services can be found directly in the project repository (previously attached).
+Likewise, the link can be found here again:

 - `Agents`
 - `Computer Vision`